chicecream/mini-world/README.md

     );
     ```

-- enhance the readability by pointing out all the eleme
+- enhance the readability by pointing out all the elements you might touch at the begining of each subroutine